-- Has the under -carriage has been inspected and is it free of soil and plant material? - Are all tyres (including the spare) clean with particular care paid to deep treads? - Has the engine compartment has been checked (and steam cleaned where possible) to ensure there are no rodents, invertebrates or signs they may have been there? - Have all tyres, tracks, skis been cleaned and washed with Virkon S? - Has the interior, including upholstery, underneath seats and in storage compartments been cleaned and any biological material removed? - Has the vehicle been fumigated with a pyrethrum based insecticide?
+- Has the under -carriage has been inspected and is it free of soil and plant material? - Are all tyres (including the spare) clean with particular care paid to deep treads? - Has the engine compartment has been checked (and steam cleaned where possible) to ensure there are no rodents, invertebrates, or signs they may have been there? - Have all tyres, tracks, skis been cleaned and washed with Virkon S? - Has the interior, including upholstery, underneath seats and in storage compartments been cleaned and any biological material removed? - Has the vehicle been fumigated with a pyrethrum-based insecticide?

+Venicle description

 Name of consignee

 Organisation

 Date

-above vehicle(s) as described in the GSGSSI biosecurit knowledge it is free from all biological material. y

-understand that failure to con ehicle being loaded. nply with biosecurity protocols may result in a delay in ı my
+h I andbook and to the best of my above vehicle(s) as described in the GSGSSI biosecurit knowledge it is free from all biological material. uply with biosecurity protocols may result in a delay in

-S igned (consignee)
+Si igned (consignee)

-D rate:
+D ate:

-I nternal use only
+Iı nternal use only

 Vehicle checked on (date)

 Action taken

 Signed

 Date